 In 2016, Team 85 played FIRST Stronghold, a game that involves a field of interchangeable defenses, that opposing teams have to defeat to gain access to the enemy tower.
 Teams could weaken the tower by shooting boulders into either the high or low goal.
-The team went to the Lake View District event where we won the district event and the Engineering Inspiration award.
+Team 85 went to the Lake View District event where we won the district event and the Engineering Inspiration award.
 In addition, Team 85 went to the GVSU District competition, were we came in second place and won the Chairman's award!
-At the FIM State Competition, we gave it our all, but didn't make it past the octo-finals.
-Lastly we ventured out to St. Louis for World Championship were we ended our season as semi-finalists in the Carver Divison!
+We also made it to the FIRST Robotics Michigan State Championship and the St. Louis World Championship where we ended our season as semi-finalists in the Carver Division!

 2015: (BOB's 20th Anniversary)